daveboat/daveboat.github.io/_posts/2020-05-26-lessons-learned-a-retrospective-look-at-a-year-working-in-ai.md

 ---
 layout: post
-title: Lessons learned: A retrospective look at a year working in AI
+title: Lessons learned&#58 A retrospective look at a year working in AI
 date: 2020-05-26 12:00
 summary: In the middle of last year, I was hired as an AI Scientist, to work on problems in deep learning for computer vision.
 Before starting work as an AI Scientist, I had worked in computer vision for a few years, and before that did my PhD in electrical engineering, with a focus on numerical methods for computational physics problems, but I hadn't worked directly in the AI field before.
 Now that the first year is coming to a close, I wanted to collect my thoughts and recollections about working as an AI researcher and share them in this blog...
 categories: blogs